wp-plugins/simple-links/readme.txt

 == Changelog ==
 = 2.0 =
-New Factory Style class structure for more manageable development Change structure to allow for utf-8 characters
+New Factory Style class structure for more manageable development
-Added many new filters
-Improved widget data structure
-Reorganized files and file names

 = 1.9.0 =
 Added ability to display the link image without the links title